More than any other bean, cooking dried chickpeas at home, taste so much better than canned or jarred.

 Storing Cooked Chickpeas and Chickpea Stock

 The cooked chickpeas can be refrigerated for up to four days.
 Glass jars work best for storing in the refrigerator for both the cooked chickpeas and the chickpea stock.
-Chickpea stock can be stored in the refrigerator for up to five days in the refrigerator and in the freezer for about three months.
+Chickpea stock can be stored in the refrigerator for up to five days in the refrigerator and in the freezer for about three months in a freezer-safe container.